 We realized the true problem was that this audience didn’t want to hear an environmental message.
 To these customers, double-cupping was an entrenched part of their routine, and they felt a sense of entitlement to the styrofoam cup they’d come to know and love.
 To defuse that, we knew our message had to shift to humor, entertainment, and a message everyone could relate to: breakin’ up.

-We made the Dunkin’ Double Cup breakup.
-To do this, we developed a lighthearted campaign that personified the two cups in question.
+We built a lighthearted, social-media centric campaign that personified both cups and built awareness around their “break up”.
 By focusing on social storytelling, and incorporating OOH, partnerships, influencers, and media relations, we made a local campaign a nationwide story.

 Some relationships just aren’t sustainable.

 Using sequential social storytelling, we told the story of the breakup from the newly-single iced coffee cup’s perspective.

 To connect with New Englanders, we brought our message right to their house — The TD Garden.

 "The entire team that has done such an amazing job on the double cupping project and I am loving the press reaction, as anticipated.
 You and the team maintained enthusiasm, creative drive, and terrific partnership throughout the whole process."